 Tips for the Recipe

-Fresh organic or locally grown veggies are the best ingredients to use in this recipe, but in a pinch, you can use organic frozen vegetables and cut the cooking time so that the vegetables do not overcook.
+Fresh organic or locally grown veggies are the best ingredients to use in this recipe.
+Still, in a pinch, you can use organic frozen vegetables and cut the cooking time not to overcook the vegetables.

 Use quality olive oil in the recipe, not vegetable oil or corn oil in place of it.